 For code-based tools there are code samples, best practices and books, documentations, integrations with ALM, defect management tools, and more.
 For codeless testing, there are fewer proven practices within a continuous testing and DevOps workflow.
 You’ll need to build that knowledge as the market grows with the tools.

 Next-generation codeless automation is ushering in a change to our fundamental testing practices.
 These tools with smart abilities are the next step toward maturing our DevOps and continuous testing practices.

 This article was originally published on March 8, 2019, on TechWellInsights.com.

-Eran Kinsbruner is the author of the 2016 Amazon bestseller, “The Digital Quality Handbook”, “Continuous Testing for DevOps Professionals”, and “Accelerating Software Quality – ML and AI in the Age of DevOps”, which was named the “Best New Software Testing Book” by Book Authority.
-He is Chief Evangelist and Senior Director at Perforce Software.
+Eran Kinsbruner is a bestselling author, TechBeacon Top 30 test automation leader, and the Chief Evangelist and Senior Director at Perforce Software.
+His published books include the 2016 Amazon bestseller, “The Digital Quality Handbook”, “Continuous Testing for DevOps Professionals”, and “Accelerating Software Quality – ML and AI in the Age of DevOps”, which was named the “Best New Software Testing Book” by Book Authority.
 With a background of over 20 years’ experience in development and testing at companies such as Sun Microsystems, Neustar, Texas Instruments, General Electric, and more, Eran holds various industry certifications such as ISTQB, CMMI, and others.
 Eran is a recognized influencer on continuous testing and DevOps thought leadership, an international speaker, blogger, and also a patent-holding inventor (test exclusion automated mechanisms for mobile J2ME testing).
-Eran is active in the community and can be found across social media and has his own blog http://continuoustesting.dev
+Eran is active in the community and can be found across social media and has his own blog - http://continuoustesting.dev